 Scrub any bowl that they drink from well, preferably every one to two days.
 It’ll prevent bacterial growth from developing, which is off-putting to house cats.

 Why is my cat scared of a water fountain… Summary

-With a little patience, careful preparation, and reward, you can help your cat get attached to a new bowl or fountain in as little as a month or less.
-If your cat is afraid of a water fountain or bowl you can take some basic steps to help them overcome their fear.
+Just like getting them used to their cat tree, with a little patience, careful preparation, and reward, you can help your cat get attached to a new bowl or fountain in as little as a month or less.
+If your cat is afraid of a water fountain or water bowl you can take some basic steps to help them overcome their fear.

 Soon your cat will drink without thought, which could open you up to more automotive food dispensers they wouldn’t have touched prior.
 Try out each tip, one is certain to work for your pet cat.